darrencruse/springojs/README.md

 so that the Javascript interceptor has the option of modifying it before it's sent back to the client.

+This is necessary because in java the standard HttpServletResponse class is designed to be read-only.

 #### RingoModuleBridge

 RingoModuleBridge can be used to invoke RingoJS javascript module functions